Order (taxonomy): Zoology

 In their 1997 classification of mammals, McKenna and Bell used two extra levels between superorder and order: grandorder and mirorder.
 Michael Novacek (1986) inserted them at the same position.
-Michael Benton (2005) inserted them between superorder and magnorder instead.
+Michael Benton (2005) inserted them between superorder and grandorder instead.
 This position was adopted by Systema Naturae 2000 and others.

 Botany

 In botany, the ranks of subclass and suborder are secondary ranks pre-defined as respectively above and below the rank of order.
 Any number of further ranks can be used as long as they are clearly defined.

 The superorder rank is commonly used, with the ending -anae that was initiated by Armen Takhtajan's publications from 1966 onwards.

 History

 The order as a distinct rank of biological classification having its own distinctive name (and not just called a higher genus (genus summum)) was first introduced by the German botanist Augustus Quirinus Rivinus in his classification of plants that appeared in a series of treatises in the 1690s.
 Carl Linnaeus was the first to apply it consistently to the division of all three kingdoms of nature (then minerals, plants, and animals) in his Systema Naturae (1735, 1st.
 Ed.).